The 20 Best Reticulohistiocytoma Doctors Near Me in Maryland, US

 Sidney Kimmel Comprehensive Cancer Center

 As a physician scientist in the hematological malignancies and stem cell transplantation division with Sidney Kimmel Comprehensive Cancer Center at the Johns Hopkins, my focus is on the various aspects of cellular therapy in the treatment of hematological malignancies.
 My primary research focus is to develop strategies to prevent relapse of hematological malignancies following allogeneic stem cell transplantation.
 Additionally, I serve as the director of the adult CAR T program for hematological malignancies as we grow our CAR T program to help patients with advanced hematological malignancies.
 My academic interest in this space lies in studying the aspects of toxicity of CAR T cell therapy with an aim to improve long term outcomes in these patients.
 Among hematological malignancies, myeloproliferative disorders are my area of interest and I work to study newer drugs in early phase of development and also its treatment using allogeneic stem cell transplantation.
 Patient appointments: 410-955-8893.
 Dr. Jain is rated as an Experienced provider by MediFind in the treatment of Reticulohistiocytoma.
-Her top areas of expertise are Myelofibrosis, Myeloproliferative Neoplasms (MPN), Splenomegaly, Bone Marrow Transplant, and Splenectomy.
+She is also highly rated in 16 other conditions, according to our data.
+Her clinical expertise encompasses Myelofibrosis, Myeloproliferative Neoplasms (MPN), Splenomegaly, Bone Marrow Transplant, and Splenectomy.
+Dr. Jain is board certified in American Board Of Internal Medicine.

 The Johns Hopkins Hospital

 Dr. Janis Taube is a professor of dermatology and pathology at the Johns Hopkins University School of Medicine and a member of the Johns Hopkins Kimmel Cancer Center.
 Her area of clinical expertise is dermatopathology.
 Dr. Taube serves as the Director of the Division of Dermatopathology and as the Assistant Director of the Dermatoimmunology Laboratory at the School of Medicine.
 Dr. Taube received her undergraduate degree in engineering from Duke University.
 She earned her M.D. from Tulane University and her M.Sc. in molecular medicine from University College London.
 She completed her residency in pathology at Johns Hopkins where she also served as the chief resident, before undertaking a dermatopathology fellowship at Stanford University.
 In 2009, Dr. Taube returned to Johns Hopkins for her certification in the Melanoma Clinic.
 She is one of the lead scientific researchers in the Department of Dermatology at Johns Hopkins.
 She has written over 180 peer-reviewed publications, and her research has been cited over 70,000 times.
 In addition to running her own research laboratory, she serves as the co-Director of the Mark Foundation Center for Advanced Genomics and Imaging and also as the co-Director of the Tumor Microenvironment Core Laboratory for the Bloomberg~Kimmel Institute for Cancer Immunotherapy.
 Dr. Taube is rated as an Experienced provider by MediFind in the treatment of Reticulohistiocytoma.
-Her top areas of expertise are Melanoma, Merkel Cell Carcinoma, Basal Cell Skin Cancer, Head and Neck Squamous Cell Carcinoma (HNSCC), and Pancreaticoduodenectomy.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Melanoma, Merkel Cell Carcinoma, Basal Cell Skin Cancer, Head and Neck Squamous Cell Carcinoma (HNSCC), and Pancreaticoduodenectomy.
+Dr. Taube is board certified in American Board Of Pathology.

 Sidney Kimmel Comprehensive Cancer Center

 B.S., Massachusetts Institute of Technology M.D., University of Pennsylvania School of Medicine M.B.A., Carey School of Business at Johns Hopkins.
 Dr. Fuchs is rated as an Experienced provider by MediFind in the treatment of Reticulohistiocytoma.
-His top areas of expertise are Myelodysplastic Syndrome (MDS), Diffuse Large B-Cell Lymphoma (DLBCL), Acute Myeloid Leukemia (AML), Multiple Myeloma, and Bone Marrow Aspiration.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Myelodysplastic Syndrome (MDS), Multiple Myeloma, Diffuse Large B-Cell Lymphoma (DLBCL), Acute Myeloid Leukemia (AML), and Bone Marrow Aspiration.
+Dr. Fuchs is board certified in American Board Of Internal Medicine.

 Sidney Kimmel Comprehensive Cancer Center

 Dr. Alexander J. Ambinder is an instructor of medicine at the Johns Hopkins University School of Medicine.
 He is active in the Division of Hematology Malignancies, Leukemia Program at the Sidney Kimmel Comprehensive Cancer at Johns Hopkins.
 Dr. Ambinder has expertise in acute myeloid leukemia (AML), myelodysplastic syndrome (MDS), and bone marrow transplantation.
 Dr. Ambinder received his B.A. from Washington University in St. Louis.
 He earned his M.D. from Emory University School of Medicine and his M.P.H. from Emory University Rollins School of Public Health.
 He completed the Osler Medical Residency Training Program in internal medicine at Johns Hopkins and subsequently served as an Assistant Chief of Service (Chief Resident).
 He completed his fellowships in Hematology and Oncology at the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins and also served as a Chief Fellow.
 Dr. Ambinder is a member of the American Society of Hematology and the American Society of Clinical Oncology.
 Dr. Ambinder’s principle research interest is in designing and conducting clinical trials inspired by laboratory insights to improve the management of acute myeloid leukemia and myelodysplastic syndrome.
 He also has an interest in building large databases that will yield insights that allow for more personalized approaches to the care and treatment of patients with blood cancers.
 Dr. Ambinder is rated as an Experienced provider by MediFind in the treatment of Reticulohistiocytoma.
-His top areas of expertise are Acute Myeloid Leukemia (AML), Acute Myeloblastic Leukemia without Maturation, Myelodysplastic Syndrome (MDS), Bone Marrow Aspiration, and Bone Marrow Transplant.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Acute Myeloid Leukemia (AML), Acute Myeloblastic Leukemia without Maturation, Myelodysplastic Syndrome (MDS), Bone Marrow Aspiration, and Bone Marrow Transplant.
+Dr. Ambinder is board certified in American Board Of Internal Medicine.

 The Johns Hopkins Hospital

 Laura Wake, M.D., is a hematopathologist at the Johns Hopkins Hospital, and an Assistant Professor in the Department of Pathology at the Johns Hopkins University School of Medicine.
 Dr. Wake's pathology expertise extends to hematology and oncology.
 She specifically focuses on hematologic cancers and lymphoid malignancies.
 Dr. Wake earned her medical degree at the American University of the Caribbean School of Medicine.
 She completed an anatomic and clinical pathology residency at the University of Nebraska Medical Center and a hematopathology fellowship at the National Institutes of Health/National Cancer Institute.
 Dr. Wake is the Medical Director of the Johns Hopkins Hospital Flow Cytometry Laboratory and is the Program Director of the Hematopathology Fellowship at Johns Hopkins.
 Dr. Wake has contributed to numerous publications on hematopathology research.
 Dr. Wake is rated as an Experienced provider by MediFind in the treatment of Reticulohistiocytoma.
-Her top areas of expertise are Acute Lymphoblastic Leukemia (ALL), Acute Myeloblastic Leukemia without Maturation, Acute Myeloid Leukemia (AML), and Acute Myeloblastic Leukemia with Maturation.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Acute Lymphoblastic Leukemia (ALL), Acute Myeloblastic Leukemia without Maturation, Acute Myeloblastic Leukemia with Maturation, and Acute Myeloid Leukemia (AML).
+Dr. Wake is board certified in American Board Of Pathology.

-Stephanie Alden is a primary care provider, practicing in Internal Medicine in Baltimore, Maryland.
-Dr. Alden is rated as an Experienced provider by MediFind in the treatment of Reticulohistiocytoma.
-Her top areas of expertise are Lung Cancer, Non-Small Cell Lung Cancer (NSCLC), Langerhans Cell Histiocytosis, and Situs Inversus.
+Erina Lie is a Pediatrics provider practicing medicine in Lutherville Timonium, Maryland.
+Dr. Lie is rated as an Experienced provider by MediFind in the treatment of Reticulohistiocytoma.
+Her clinical expertise encompasses Vascular Birthmark, Hemangioma, Congenital Syphilis, and Atopic Dermatitis.

-Charles Venditti is a Medical Genetics provider in Bethesda, Maryland.
+Charles Venditti is a Medical Genetics provider practicing medicine in Bethesda, Maryland.
 Dr. Venditti is rated as an Advanced provider by MediFind in the treatment of Reticulohistiocytoma.
-His top areas of expertise are Methylmalonic Acidemia, Propionic Acidemia, Homocystinuria, and Niemann-Pick Disease.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Methylmalonic Acidemia, Propionic Acidemia, Homocystinuria, and Niemann-Pick Disease.

 Prime Medicine LLC

 Farhad Jamali is a primary care provider, practicing in Internal Medicine in Glenn Dale, Maryland.
 Dr. Jamali is rated as an Advanced provider by MediFind in the treatment of Reticulohistiocytoma.
-His top areas of expertise are Glucocorticoid-Remediable Aldosteronism, Hypertension, Familial Hypertension, and Subacute Combined Degeneration.
-Dr. Jamali is currently accepting new patients.
+He is also highly rated in 44 other conditions, according to our data.
+His clinical expertise encompasses Hypertension, Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, and Subacute Combined Degeneration.

-Jason Fixler is a Pediatric Hematologist Oncology provider in Baltimore, Maryland.
+Jason Fixler is a Hematologist and an Oncologist practicing medicine in Baltimore, Maryland.
 Dr. Fixler is rated as an Advanced provider by MediFind in the treatment of Reticulohistiocytoma.
-His top areas of expertise are Sickle Cell Disease, Hepatoblastoma, Ewing Sarcoma, Reticulohistiocytoma, and Bone Marrow Aspiration.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Sickle Cell Disease, Hepatoblastoma, Ewing Sarcoma, Reticulohistiocytoma, and Bone Marrow Aspiration.

-Peter Graze is a Hematologist Oncology specialist and a Hematologist in Columbia, Maryland.
+Peter Graze is an Oncologist practicing medicine in Annapolis, Maryland.
 Dr. Graze is rated as an Advanced provider by MediFind in the treatment of Reticulohistiocytoma.
-His top areas of expertise are Lung Cancer, Small Cell Lung Cancer (SCLC), Pleuropulmonary Blastoma, and Non-Small Cell Lung Cancer (NSCLC).
-Dr. Graze is currently accepting new patients.
+He is also highly rated in 69 other conditions, according to our data.
+His clinical expertise encompasses Lung Cancer, Small Cell Lung Cancer (SCLC), Pleuropulmonary Blastoma, and Non-Small Cell Lung Cancer (NSCLC).